WillyChap/Super_CAM56_PaRe/README.md

 - ***$ ./buildmodels.py***

-This will create two model instances of CAM5 and CAM6 that have the names you specified in the **setup.sh** script.
+This will create two model instances of CAM5 and CAM6 that have the names you specified in the **setup.sh** script, as well as the necessary source mods and the fake Data Assimilation scripts.

+## Finally.

+Submit each case individually as you usually do with CAM runs.

+## IF the model crashes

+Run ***"./Restart_Model.py"*** and everything should be Gucci.